openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 route.route.openshift.io/blog-96s5l
 ```

+Note that you may see here `deployment.apps` being reported as `deployment.extensions`.
+This is because in this version of Kubernetes, the `deployment` resource type was in a transitional phase where it was being migrated from being under the `extensions` API group to the `apps` API group.
+The `deployment` resource type is also still in beta preview.
+In this transition phase Kubernetes appears to get confused sometimes in what it reports.

-You may note that `ingress.extensions/blog` doesn't appear.
+You may also have noticed that `ingress.extensions/blog` doesn't appear.
 This is because it isn't categorised as being one of the core resource objects.

 Where you want to query on multiple resource object types, rather than use `all`, which often isn't all of what you want, you can list all the resource type names separated by a comma.